Child support in Italy is regulated by the Civil Code and by several international regulations.

 The child support obligation may be suspended by a judge when parents prove that their adult child is not actively looking for a job.

 When contrasts arise between parents in matters of child maintenance, each of them can petition the Court to establish the amount of the periodic allowance due by the other one.
-Usually, the non-custodial parent is obliged to pay child support to the other parent or, in some cases, directly to the child.
+Usually, the non-custodial parent is obliged to pay child support to the other parent.

 Since child support is usually related to the exercise of parental responsibility, in most cases, the competent Court emits measures concerning child support within the context of: